aerospike/aerospike-client-nodejs/docs/query.md

 To query data on a secondar index, the `Query` object has to be instantiated.
 Query on execution returns a stream object, which emits 'data', 'error' and 'end' events.
+'data' event is emitted for every record that is returned by the query.
+'errror' is emitted in an event of error.
+'end' marks the end of recordset returned by query.
 ```js
 	var statement = { filters:[filter.equal['a', 'abc']}